Properties of the Strong Data Processing Constant for R\'enyi Divergence: Introduction

 Moreover, $\Phi$-divergences, a well-known generalization of the KL-divergence~\cite{csizsar1967,liese06}, also allow for the definition of a corresponding SDPI constant.
-Thus, consider a convex function $\Phi: \mathbb{R}^+ \to \mathbb{R}$ such that $\Phi(1)=0$ and two probability distributions $\nu \ll \mu$, one can define the $\Phi$-divergence as follows
+Considering a convex function $\Phi: \mathbb{R}^+ \to \mathbb{R}$ such that $\Phi(1)=0$ and two probability distributions $\nu \ll \mu$, one can define the $\Phi$-divergence as